ArjunPES/C_case_study/README.md

 main.c is the main code

-makefile should be run to generate the exe file for the code
+Code is written in linux OS

+Use make -f makefile.mk in linux command prompt to compile the code

+Output file is stored in marks_report